This page contains information about how land rates are set including general and targeted rates, and what your rates are used for.

 Rates are a charge against a property (rating unit) and set by local and regional councils.
 For the Whangarei district area, this is Whangarei District Council and Northland Regional Council.

-Rates are based on what a property is used for (land use) and the rateable land value of the property.
+Land rates are based on what a property is used for (land use) and the rateable land value of the property.

 Rates are set annually by a Council resolution and are charged each financial year (1 July to 30 June).